pangenome/odgi/docs/rst/tutorials/detect_complex_regions.rst

 Synopsis
 ========

 Human chromosomes have large regions of highly identical repeats.
-They can be found in as clusters centromeres, regions of segmental duplication, or in the acrocentric short arms of chromosomes.
+They can be found in clusters, centromeres, regions of segmental duplication, or in the acrocentric short arms of chromosomes.
 `Logsdon et al., 2021 <https://doi.org/10.1038/s41586-021-03420-7>`_ showed that chromosome 8 carries a modestly sized centromere of approximately 1.5–2.2 Mb, in which AT-rich, 171-base-pair (bp) α-satellite